NickK21/Haines_Custom_Coatings/README.md

 Description

 Haines Custom Coatings is a professional painting and coatings company serving Santa Cruz and neighboring counties.
 This responsive website showcases the business’s services, client testimonials, and project gallery, and includes a built-in quote request form to simplify client engagement.
+Visit the live site here: [hainescustomcoatings.com](https://hainescustomcoatings.com)

 Features
 	•	Home Page: Overview of services and company mission.